ESSAYS

 (As Huemer remembered, there was also at least one Dumbo Leica reel made after he and Grant began submitting their chapter-by-chapter treatment in January 1940.
 There's a reference to such a Dumbo reel in the 1940 desk diary; Walt saw part of a sequence as a Leica reel on June 24, when work on the feature was well under way.)

-Dumbo made many other book appearances, of course, the first as a Disney property in 1941.
-Getting that first book into print was not entirely a smooth process, as evidenced by a letter I came across in the Disney Archives.
+Disney's contract with Roll-A-Book and the Pearls evidently provided for publication of one edition of Dumbo the Flying Elephant under the Pearls' names.
+Getting that book into print was not entirely a smooth process, as evidenced by a letter I came across in the Disney Archives.
 On March 28, 1940—around the time that Grant and Huemer finished writing their treatment of the story—John Rose wrote to Franklin Waldheim, a Disney lawyer in New York, "that upon my return to the coast, I discovered that DUMBO is definitely shaping into a feature production; in fact, at this stage [it] is so different from the original story that we are afraid the Aberson book will suffer once the picture is released and subsequent book versions of the picture are published. ...

 "The new studio-created DUMBO text will run considerably longer than [the book versions of] either SNOW WHITE or PINOCCHIO. ...
 DUMBO is approximately 28,000 words.
-Helen Aberson's original DUMBO runs approximately 4,500 words.
+Helen Aberson's original DUMBO runs approximately 4,500 words [the rough word count on the galleys].
 Ours is not only over five times as long but it also includes many brand new characters and situations."

-The 1941 book's story, which has obvious similarities to the early sketches reproduced in Feild's Art of Walt Disney, tells of the collapse of the elephant pyramid and Dumbo's consignment to the clowns.
-Dumbo leaves in disgrace and is befriended by a robin named Red, who takes him to an owl psychiatrist, Prof. Hoot Owl.
+The 1941 book differs considerably from the 1939 galley proofs, the story having been reshaped to be consistent with what was emerging on the early storyboards at the Disney studio; the book's illustrations bear obvious similarities to the early sketches reproduced in Feild's Art of Walt Disney.
+Dumbo is a baby elephant in this version, and he causes the collapse of the elephant pyramid and is banished to the clowns.
+Dumbo leaves the circus in disgrace and is befriended by the robin, Red, who takes him to an owl psychiatrist, now called not "Wise One" but Professor Hoot Owl.
 When Dumbo tells him that he dreams of flying, the owl tells him to go ahead and fly.
 They climb to the top of a cliff and Dumbo flies, with Red's encouragement.
-Then he surprises everyone at the circus by flying when he jumps from the platform—again with Red's encouragement.
+Then he surprises everyone at the circus by flying when he leaps from a platform—again with Red's encouragement.

 As for John Rose, after army service in World War II he was involved with a string of musical, radio, and television projects, culminating in the film that he wrote and produced for release by Warner Bros. in 1964: The Incredible Mr. Limpet, the combination animation/live-action feature starring Don Knotts.